Random Forests for time-fixed and time-dependent predictors: The DynForest R package: Abstract

 \section{Abstract}

-The \textbf{R} package \textbf{DynForest} implements random forests for predicting a categorical or a (multiple causes) time-to-event outcome based on time-fixed and time-dependent predictors.
-Through the random forests, the time-dependent predictors can be measured with error at subject-specific times, and they can be endogeneous (i.e., impacted by the outcome process).
-They are modeled internally using flexible linear mixed models (thanks to \textbf{lcmm} package) with time-associations pre-specified by the user. \textbf{DynForest} computes dynamic predictions that take into account all the information from time-fixed and time-dependent predictors.
-DynForest also provides information about the most predictive variables using variable importance and minimal depth.
-Variable importance can also be computed on groups of variables.
-To display the results, several functions are available such as summary and plot functions.
-This paper aims to guide the user with a step-by-step example of the different functions for fitting random forests within \textbf{DynForest}.
+The R package DynForest implements random forests for predicting a continuous, a categorical or a (multiple causes) time-to-event outcome based on time-fixed and time-dependent predictors.
+The main originality of DynForest is that it handles time-dependent predictors that can be endogeneous (i.e., impacted by the outcome process), measured with error and measured at subject-specific times.
+At each recursive step of the tree building process, the time-dependent predictors are internally summarized into individual features on which the split can be done.
+This is achieved using flexible linear mixed models (thanks to the R package lcmm) which specification is pre-specified by the user.
+DynForest returns the mean for continuous outcome, the category with a majority vote for categorical outcome or the cumulative incidence function over time for survival outcome.
+DynForest also computes variable importance and minimal depth to inform on the most predictive variables or groups of variables.
+This paper aims to guide the user with step-by-step examples for fitting random forests using DynForest.